 It is safe to say that the majority of roadway accidents that take place on Maryland’s interstates, beltways and surface streets are usually witnessed by someone; that is to say, one or more individuals either in one of the vehicles involved, or by another driver or bystander nearby.
 However, while a great many Maryland traffic collisions will tend to have their fair share of eyewitnesses during the daytime, and many by night, there may be other road incidents that occur in the absence of one or more third-party witnesses.

-As Baltimore trucking accident lawyers, the legal team at Lebowitz & Mzhen, LLC, is staffed with trained professionals skilled in the area of personal injury law.
+As Baltimore trucking accident lawyers, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, is staffed with trained professionals skilled in the area of personal injury law.
 Our experienced attorneys know very well the critical importance of having eyewitness testimony when pursuing a personal injury or wrongful death claim.
 This applies not only to commercial trucking accidents, but also to pedestrian, auto and motorcycle-related accidents.

 The very nature of trucking-related collisions is that they tend to affect more than one vehicle on the road.
 Multi-vehicle wrecks are a hallmark of traffic collisions caused by drivers of semi tractor-trailers or large box-type delivery trucks.
 These types of crashes can result in rather serious and potentially life-threatening injuries to either the driver or his passengers.
 Extensive bodily injury is especially common in collisions involving 18-wheeled semis, large fuel tankers, gravel haulers or flatbed trucks carrying heavy loads.